AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

 .. note::

-  This declaration is equivalent to
+  This declaration is equivalent to:

   :ada:`Pat : Person;  -- mutable!`

   :ada:`Pat := (Student, 19, 3.9);`

 * You can change the discriminant of :ada:`Pat`, but only via a whole record assignment, e.g: